openpracticelibrary/openpracticelibrary/src/pages/practice/ubiquitous-language.md

   S﻿ome examples of complex domain concepts:

-  * ﻿"Time travelling"* in AI model development domain
+  * ﻿*"Time travelling"* in AI model development domain

-  * "M﻿erge vs Join"* in the data engineering domain.
+  * *"M﻿erge vs Join"* in the data engineering domain.

   D﻿eveloping an Ubiquitous Language has many beneifts:

   * I﻿t helps to understand better the business domain.